jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/DESIGN.md

 2. I also ran into a few snags when working to implement the autocomplete function.
 Alogolia's built-in functionality to choose an item from the drop down vs. being able to immmidiately implement a search query I found difficult to actualize.
 I realized that in order to choose a search item Algolia's autocorrect function neccesitates the use of the magnifying glass as a button.
 Other decisions needed to be taken into account with regar to the technical implementation of the search function in that I wasn't sure as to whether I should use substring, regular expression, or exact match to ensure the autocomplete worked effectively and with the most ease of use for the user.
 I ultimately decided to use regualr expression autocomplete so that users could choose from a set of different options across the evolutionary timeline.

 3. I hestiated at first to connect the movement of all three sliders together with the airplane's movement given the neccesiary technical complexity of creating a shared index function for each to tie them altogether.
 I ultimately decided that the user experience of the visualization would be far improved if all these elements were tied together.

-  * How many emojis is too many emojis?
-  * How exact should the autocomplete search?
-Substring, regular expression, exact match

 ## Ethical
 With respect to the ethical concerns we are asked to describe for our project a few come to mind: